jpgmv1998/reproducible_paper_template/randomReferences.md

 ### Guides

-:star: [Reproducible Research in R](https://monashdatafluency.github.io/r-rep-res/) - The main aim of this workshop is to set you on the right path of making your research more reproducible and shariable.

 :star: [R Guide](https://github.com/skhiggins/R_guide) - This guide provides instructions for using R on research projects.
 Its purpose is to use with collaborators and research assistants to make code consistent, easier to read, transparent, and reproducible.

 :star: [Unofficial guidance on various topics by the AEA Data Editor](https://aeadataeditor.github.io/aea-de-guidance/) - AEA Data Editor Unofficial Guidance on how to create data and code replicable supplements.